ankit-jha/commands/README.md

     :cal cursor(1,25)

+vi commands

     G # End Of line

     gg # First Line

     123G # Go To Line

     $ moves to the last character on the line.

     0 moves to the start of the line.

     g$ goes to the end of the screen line (when a buffer line is wrapped across multiple screen lines)

     A to move to the end of the line and switch to editing mode (Append)

     q: To access command history

     ggVG #Select All

     u # Undo

     Ctrl + R # Redo

     Ctrl-W, Up Arrow # Move between split windows

 #For basic searching: